nlordell/dotfiles/README.md

 ## Installation

-Clone the repository and run the appropriate installation script:
+Clone the repository and run the installation script:

-### Unix

 ```sh
 ./install.sh